The Bishop's Stortford High School: History

 The school first opened in the 1950's as Bishops Stortford Secondary Modern.
 From the 1980s onwards the school extensively added to its original buildings under the then headmaster Ian Shaw; a dedicated Sixth Form Centre was built and the Turing Suite (an extensive computing and ICT facility, named after Alan Turing) was constructed.
 A drama studio named 'Broadway' and an on-site sports pavilion were also added to the school, in addition to the set of playing fields at Jobber's Wood.
 The school also opened 'Newton', a combined Design technology, Science and Languages block named after Sir Isaac Newton, in 1995.

 After two decades of planning, in October 2021 the new school development started on the new site at St. James' Park.
 The original plan in place was for the school to be completed by November 2022 and opening in January 2023.
 With continuous delays, the school 'topped out' in October 2023 and finally opened on 6 September 2024.

-The Bishop's Stortford High School's new site, opened in 2024.